Bang1338/wordle-today/PREVIOUS.md

 ### Hint #3: First letter and Last letter
 <details>
   <summary>First one</summary>
-  Begins with the letter "P"
+  Begins with the letter "L"
 </details>
 <details>
   <summary>Last one</summary>
-  Ends with the letter "L"
+  Ends with the letter "T"
 </details>

 ### Hint #4: Meaning
 <details>
   <summary>The word, Mason, what does that mean?</summary>
-  One of the component parts of the corolla of a flower.
-It applies particularly, but not necessarily only, when the corolla consists of separate parts, that is when the petals are not connately fused.
-Petals are often brightly colored.
+  Something of the smallest possible extent; an indivisible unit.
 </details>

 ## ANSWER